python/cpython/Doc/library/stdtypes.rst

    dictionary is created by calling :meth:`~object.__getitem__` on the argument with each returned key from the method.
 Otherwise, the positional argument must be an :term:`iterable` object.
-Each item in the iterable must itself be an iterable with exactly two objects.
+Each item in the iterable must itself be an iterable with exactly two elements.
 The first element of each item becomes a key in the new dictionary, and the second element the corresponding value.
 If a key occurs more than once, the last value for that key becomes the corresponding value in the new dictionary.